 Duties of Care and Loyalty

-The following is excerpted from The Attorney General’s Guide for Board Members of Charitable Organizations, “The law imposes on you two primary duties.
+The following is excerpted from The Attorney General’s Guide for Board Members of Charitable Organizations, “The law imposes upon you two primary duties: the duty of care, and the duty of loyalty.
 The duty of care means that you must act with such care as an ordinarily prudent person would employ in your position.
-The duty of loyalty means that you must act in good faith and in a manner that you reasonably believe is in the best interest of your charitable organization.”
+The duty of loyalty means that you must act in good faith and in a manner that you reasonably believe is in the best interest of the organization, in light of its purposes.”
 These duties mean that Officers and Trustees should read materials and attend meetings to be informed about matters to be discussed and voted upon.
 Officers and Trustees should exercise informed, independent judgment, and should be aware of all aspects of the AIA’s finances to assure that the organization is using funds contributed by the public to carry out its mission.
 Finally, Officers and Trustees should avoid conflicts of interest or promptly disclose any that are unavoidable and recuse themselves from discussion and/or vote on a matter if appropriate.

 All Trustees are expected to act in accordance with the Code of Ethics, amended January 8, 2016.